 And just to let you know, you might catch a glimpse of Father Christmas towards the end of the trail.

 We thoroughly enjoyed seeing the Blenheim Palace lights.
-We are huge fans of Christmas lights and we were so impressed that we took a trip to London the following weekend to see the London Christmas lights and the London Christmas markets.
-They’re our favourite things to do at Christmas in London with kids.
+We are huge fans of Christmas lights and we were so impressed that we took a trip to London the following weekend – one of the best UK cities to visit with kids at Christmas.